owntracks/recorder/README.md

 ```

 Note how `pathname` and `port` have been copied into the object.
 These values can be used by the `page` served in the view.

+Recall that while we typically say `htdocs/views/` this path is actually configurable with the `--viewsdir` option.

 ### Authentication